 Thank you Shanghai, for giving us such a fun holiday.

+After a nice stroll along The Bund, we returned back to our hotel, the Waldorf Astoria Shanghai.
 The next day, we went for a quick lunch at Hai Di Lao again (yes we love the place), took some daytime pictures of The Bund, before reluctantly catching our flight back to Singapore.

 Shanghai Day Four Itinerary